-The conference will feature speakers from an array of swine-related businesses, including:
+The conference will feature speakers from an array of swine-related businesses and organizations, including:

 The conference will take place at the Stanley Stout Center, 2200 Denison Avenue.
 The day begins with coffee and donuts at 9:15 a.m. and the program starting at 9:30 a.m.
 Lunch is included in the conference, which will end at 3 p.m.